L’Occitane confirms owner contemplating possible deal to take it private

 Aug 11 (Reuters) - Hong Kong-listed L'Occitane International SA 0973.HK confirmed on Friday that its controlling shareholder is contemplating a potential deal to take the skincare company private, but said no definitive agreement has gone through in this regard.

-The company said if a deal was to go through, the potential offer price would be no less than HK$26.00 per share.
+The company said if a deal were to go through, the potential offer price would be no less than HK$26.00 per share.

+"Nevertheless, the controlling shareholder is still considering its options, including the option of not pursing any transaction at all, depending on market conditions and pending a feasible financing and structure option," the company said in an exchange filing.

+Shares in the Luxembourg- and Geneva-headquartered firm were halted after Bloomberg News reported that billionaire Chairman Reinold Geiger was in advanced talks to take L'Occitane International private, valuing the firm at around $6.5 billion.

 ((Roushni.Nair@thomsonreuters.com;))